 Cismigiu Garden (1852)

-It could be noted that the modernization of Bucharest started with Cismigiu.
+It is noteworthy that the modernization of Bucharest started with Cismigiu.
 At the mid-19th century, the Austrian landscape architect Carl Friedrich Meyer, former director of the Vienna Imperial Gardens, was asked to transform a swampy terrain into a public garden, which he wonderfully accomplished.
 A sad story is that Meyer died at a young age, of typhoid fever, soon after he had finished the garden.
 Cismigiu was further redesigned in 1910 in the shape we can see today by another Austrian, the architect Friedrich Rebhun.

 But where this peculiar name “Cismigiu” comes from?
 The “Great Cismigiu” was the chief in charge with maintaining public fountains -”Ceşme” stands for fountain in Turkish.
 He built for himself a house near the present garden, where had been installed one of the two existing fountains of the city.
 Thus, in the urban folklore, the name of the place remained to our days Cismigiu.